RBS hits milestone with Direct Line listing

 The bank said the sale was the next important step in its recovery plan, having earlier this year finished paying back emergency loans to Britain and the United States.
 It is also poised to exit a government insurance scheme later this year.

-Priced at 175 pence per share, near the middle of the range RBS set in September, the listing values the business at 2.6 billion pounds.
+Priced at 175 pence per share, near the middle of the range RBS set in September, the listing values the business at 2.6 billion pounds ($4.2 billion).

-Its shares were trading 7 percent higher by 2:45 p.m.
-British time, a firm performance which is a positive sign for initial public offerings (IPOs) in Europe after a dearth of new listings.
+Its shares were trading 7 percent higher by 1345 GMT, a firm performance which is a positive sign for initial public offerings (IPOs) in Europe after a dearth of new listings.

 Germany's third-biggest insurer Talanx AG (TLXGn.DE) has performed well after its IPO last week, with its shares trading 8 percent above the offer price.